GIFTED EDUCATION GUIDELINES

 from the provision of logical activities involving equations to solve a real-world

 problem.
-Jane would also benefit from activities that develop verbal/linguistic
+Jane has benefited from activities that develop verbal/linguistic skills

 Given an interest inventory, Jane shows an interest in math and computers and wishes to pursue a career that involves math.